automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 Software* repository in order to make customizations or modifications, *Provider* will no longer be able to perform its duties to maintain and update *The Software*.
 The *Customer* agrees and acknowledges that it takes all risk for non-compatibility of Updates with the modified Software and *Provider* has no obligation to provide Software Support services for any software in a repository forked from *The Software* by the *Customer*.
 Instead of forking *The Software* in order to make customizations, *Customers* should be utilizing pre-defined hooks, inheritance, and overloading techniques.
 If a pre-defined hook is not available, *Customer* should request that a hook be added that would allow such customization.

 #### 5.5.4 Customizations Updates
 *Provider* reserves the right to modify *The Software* as they see fit.  *Provider* will make a best effort so as to make modifications in a way that will have minimal impact on *Customer*.  *The Software* is under version control in order to allow *Customer* to control the instant in time they wish to absorb updates.
-It is the resposiblity of *Customer* to utilize proper version control techniques to control the scope of updates taken in by thier software deployment systems and services.
+It is the resposiblity of *Customer* to utilize proper version control techniques to control the scope of updates taken in by their software deployment systems and services.

 #### 5.5.5 Performance of Customizations
 *Provider* is not responsible for the maintenance or upkeep of any *Customer* customizations under this License.
 Any terms associated with the additon of or maintenance and upkeep of *Customer* customizations by *Provider* must be establish under a seperate agreement such as a *Statement of Work* on a services contract.